5 Best Baby Backpack Carriers for Hiking and Exploring

 Equipped with storage for all your stuff.
 Most baby backpack carriers will come equipped with removable daypacks, lower storage pockets (for clothing layers, snacks, diapering essentials, etc.) and compartments to stash small items like your phone, keys and money.
 Storage capacity is given via liter measurements.
 If you’re having trouble visualizing how much stuff you can really carry, look at the pack’s total carrying capacity number, and subtract your child’s weight.
 What’s leftover is the weight maximum for all your gear.
 Just remember that larger packs translate to a heavier load for you to lug around.
 Take special note of packs sporting space for a hydration reservoir.
 Having a water source—whether it’s with a hydration pack or a more basic water bottle—within arm’s reach is really non-negotiable when you’re on the move with your mini.

 If you’re a family that likes to take trips that involve hiking, camping, sightseeing and the like, you’ll need baby gear that can go the extra mile (or two… or 10!).
-Here, check out our picks for the best baby backpacks.
+To help narrow your search, we’ve asked The Bump community—real parents, just like you—to tell us about their favorite baby backpack carriers.
+Check out their thoughts below, alongside our picks for the best baby backpacks.

 Deuter is a go-to brand among avid hikers, and its popular Kid Comfort baby backpack series earns thousands of 5-star reviews from happy-camper customers.
 We’re not surprised: This hiking baby carrier has everything you need for a variety of outdoor trips.
 At 8 pounds, 5 ounces, the pack certainly isn’t the lightest on the market, but it allows you to shoulder a lot, with its 14 liter gear capacity and 48 pound weight maximum.
 The back length adjusts to easily toggle between wearers, and its Aircomfort mesh back system helps put an end to your heavy, sweaty days on the trail.
 A durable, arched aluminum frame designed from flexible and tear-proof spring steel makes for balanced weight distribution while also creating a ventilation space between the wearer and pack.
 As for your second in command, they’re also well taken care of: A height-and-width adjustable seat and safety harness system with color-coordinated buckles help secure your kiddo with ease, while the fully integrated sunroof, pillow and side cushions support a smooth, relaxing hike for the rider.